appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 This point is not clear cut as one might think.

-I'm a vocal opponent of the usage of this program, but I don't think that most of this is well-justified and well-intentioned.
+I'm a vocal opponent of the usage of this program, but I don't think that most of this is well-justified and well-intention'd.

 The reasons I hadn't touched `code` up until now and for some time in the future potentially are as follows:
 - I really liked Atom, and I don't like the idea of it being embrace-extend-extinguish-ed.